 6. Watermark your images with your blog name/url.

 Watermarks are a great way to claim your images in case they are used on other sites.
 Until recently I was manually watermarking by copying and pasting a vector design on the bottom of each image each time.
 That was effective, but time consuming!
 I knew there had to be an easier way and luckily a designer friend reminded me of the “actions” function in Photoshop to add a watermark.
-I was able to set up these actions using this tutorial from the Bower Power blog.

 Hope you found these six tips informative for your blog!